 Allow the rice to sit in its steam once done cooking and make sure to mix in the rice seasoning while the rice is still warm.

-Make sure you are happy with the flavours in the rice seasoning before mixing and add the seasoning to achieve the desired flavour in the rice.
+Make sure you are happy with the flavors in the rice seasoning before mixing and add the seasoning to achieve the desired flavor in the rice.

 Mixing in the rice seasoning to freshly cooked rice is a delicate process.
 Don’t use a metal container to mix the rice, either use glass, plastic, or more authentically a hangiri.
 You need a rice paddle and gradually spread the rice seasoning all over the rice while fanning and moving the rice around, without damaging the grains.